jamesbvaughan/jamesbvaughan.com/content/how-i-make-this-site.md

 I don't use any client-side analytics/tracking code.
 I'm not completely opposed to websites collecting analytics - I just don't have a need for it here.
-I can see high-level traffic trends on Cloudflare and that's plenty for this site.
+I can see high-level traffic trends from the HTTP logs and that's plenty for this site.